Monday, July 4, 2016

 Questions, anyone?
 Only about a million, but here are three:

 1. 1.
 What did they do about waste, both their own and the animals’?
 And why did they bring flocks and bees and fish with them?
 Noah was ordered to take animals on the Ark to preserve animal life on earth, as the Flood was earth-wide.
-No doubt Noah and his family got pretty tired of hauling the manure up to the top of the Ark and throwing it out the window, but at least the Bible makes it feasible by mentioning that detail.
+No doubt Noah and his family got pretty tired of hauling the manure up to the top floor of the Ark and throwing it out the window, but at least the Bible makes it feasible by mentioning that detail.
 But why did the Lamanites need to bring animals?
 They couldn’t slaughter and eat them on the trip, as their book says there was no fire aboard the submarines.
 But more to the point: the New World to which they were headed had no shortage of animals.

 2. 2.
 How did Jared’s brother know to ask about air, 600 years B.C.E.?
 There is no mention in the Bible of anyone fearing suffocation in enclosed spaces.
 Jonah didn’t mention being concerned about it when he was in the belly of the large fish.
-When American inventor David Bushnell built the submarine called The Turtle in 1775, he knew he would only be able to breathe in it for about 30 minutes, though he may or may not have known why; the understanding that humans exhale carbon dioxide was first made in 1756 by a Scottish chemist named Joseph Black.
+When American inventor David Bushnell built the submarine called The Turtle in 1775, he knew he would only be able to breathe in it for about 30 minutes, though he may or may not have known why; the understanding that humans exhale carbon dioxide was first recognized in 1756 by a Scottish chemist named Joseph Black.
 So Smith would have known about asphyxiation, but would Jared's pre-Christian brother?

 3. 3.
 Since God had solved the light problem by touching some rocks, why not solve the air problem the same way?
 Why the stupid, ‘open the hatch, and if water comes in, close it and open the other hatch’ solution?
 Why not touch a stone and have it become an oxygen generator, such as the Soviets used on their space flights?
 Some oxygen generators produce light and heat as well as oxygen, which would have solved both problems Jared’s brother raised.